 So going back to the patient, dog or cat, with chronic diarrhea.
 Chances are that a fecal check for worms has been done and a trial course of an anti-diarrheal medication has been done.
 A possible next step would be a "PCR panel" that detects the DNA from an assortment of viruses and bacteria that are associated with diarrhea.
 Often this type of panel includes a test for Clostridial enterotoxin DNA.
 The laboratory will report a quantification of gene copies for CPA (the gene for the alpha toxin), CPE (the gene for the epsilon toxin), and CP net E/F (the gene for the net E/F toxin).
 If the number of toxin genes for any of these toxins is significant, treating with antibiotics against Clostridium is indicated.

 Keep in mind that Clostridial diarrhea might be the entire problem and curative with the right antibiotic or it might be secondary to a bigger problem yet to be discovered.
+Treatment for a significant Clostridial diarrhea might thus yield only partial results.

 Treating the toxin positive dog with diarrhea